vmcilwain/react-date/README.md

 # React Date

-A react component that outputs a formmatted date using [moment-timezone](http://momentjs.com/timezone/)
+A react component that outputs a formatted date using [moment-timezone](http://momentjs.com/timezone/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).